system-transparency/stfe/doc/api.md

 list refers to the second leaf, etc.  The size of each list must match.

-The log may return fewer leaves than requested.
+A log may return fewer leaves than requested.
 At least one leaf must be returned on HTTP status code 200 OK.

 Example: `echo "start_size=42